yairm210/Unciv/docs/Game Making Tips.md

 - Game translation files should be AUTO GENERATED.
 This allows you to add new objects into the game with impunity, knowing that corresponding lines will be auto-added to the translations.

-- Translations for each language shoule be stored separately - this allows concurrent modification of several independant languages with no risk of conflict
+- Translations for each language should be stored separately - this allows concurrent modification of several independant languages with no risk of conflict

 - Translations should be PR'd in!
 This allows other speakers to question or change the proposed translations, and allows you to run tests on your translations.
 If you require a specific format, this is invaluable as it means that bad translations will be rejected at the door.